adelansari/c-sharp-notes/00_notes/07_notes.md

 ## Overview

-The `07_review` folder delves into advanced Object-Oriented Programming (OOP) concepts and the implementation of the Strategy Pattern in C#.
+The file delves into advanced Object-Oriented Programming (OOP) concepts and the implementation of the Strategy Pattern in C#.
 This section is crucial for understanding how to design flexible and dynamic software systems using advanced OOP techniques.

 ## Topics Covered